fraunhoferhhi/neural-deferred-shading/README.md

 ## Reconstructing DTU Scans

-Download the sample data [here](https://www.dropbox.com/s/x5hrx26l1pmz1id/data.zip) and unzip the content into the main directory.
+Download the data [here](https://www.dropbox.com/s/56ym2qrjfg7jymo/data.zip) and unzip the content into the main directory.
 For example, after unzipping you should have the directory `./data/65_skull`.
-This dataset contains two samples but we will release the full dataset soon.

 To start the reconstruction for the skull, run:
 ```bash